zschocke2/courses-workshop-3-handel-seminar-2019/chapter1.md

   n <- n+3840
 }

-# create a time vector with the unit "time epochs (30 sec)"
+# create a time vector for the 30 seconds segments in hours
 time<- seq(1,length(counts))/2/60 # result

 # Now we want to plot the counts as line-plot using plot()